Skip to main content

 That is, perhaps, the porn industry’s biggest, darkest secret: it’s not all consensual.

-The truth is, sex trafficking is officially defined as a “modern-day form of slavery in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act is under the age of 18 years.”
-[2] That means any instance in which the individual on-screen was forced, tricked, or pressured.
+The truth is that sex trafficking is officially defined as a “modern-day form of slavery in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act is under the age of 18 years.”
+[2] That means any instance where the individual on-screen was forced, tricked, or pressured.
 By that definition, human trafficking is everywhere.
 [3] (See How Porn Fuels Sex Trafficking.)

 In porn, the question of consent can be tricky (and the growing phenomenon of amateur porn makes it even trickier).
 For example, if one of the participants doesn’t know there’s a camera running, then the porn is not consensual, even if the sex is.
 Right?
-What if a person consented to be filmed, but not to have the film shown to anyone else?
-What if someone manipulated their partner into being filmed in the first place, like making him or her worry that they’d blackmail them if they didn’t cooperate?
+What if someone consented to be filmed but did not want the film shown to anyone else?
+What if someone manipulated their partner into being filmed by threatening to blackmail them if they didn’t cooperate?
 Or what if a person agreed to have sex, but in the middle, their partner suddenly started doing something that the person who initially gave consent didn’t expect?

 Did he or she still give consent?

 The point is, when you consume porn, there’s no way to know what kind of “consent” the actors have given.
-You can’t assume, just because someone appears in a porn video, that they knew beforehand exactly what would happen or that they had a real choice or the ability to safely stop what was being done.
+You can’t assume that someone appearing in a porn video knew exactly what would happen or had a real choice to stop safely

 But what about those consent videos?
 Well, they weren’t truthful.
 Too much was at stake—they wouldn’t be paid if the shoot had to be scrapped because they admitted abuse, or they’d be blacklisted from being hired by companies if they “caused a scene”—and they were in shock and in the presence of their abuser.